Business Adviser to a States Trading Asset

 The role of Business Adviser is a voluntary one, there is no salary.
 Reasonable expenses are paid.

-However, the Business Advisers provide a pool of potential candidates for future Non-Executive Director roles with Aurigny, Guernsey Electricity, Guernsey Post and JamesCo for which you can be paid up to £11,000 a year.
+However, the Business Advisers provide a pool of potential candidates for future Non-Executive Director roles with Aurigny, Guernsey Electricity, Guernsey Post and JamesCo for which you can be paid around £11,700 a year.

 Rewards and downsides